Jonathan Rothberg: Hyperfine

-In 2014, Rothberg founded Hyperfine to develop the world's first portable MRI scanner that can be transported easily between patients and costs a fraction of traditional MRI.
+In 2014, Rothberg, along with Ronald Walsworth, and Matthew Rosen founded Hyperfine to develop the world's first portable MRI scanner that can be transported easily between patients and costs a fraction of traditional MRI.
 Hyperfine received FDA clearance in 2021 to add deep-learning algorithms to boost the quality of images.
 The Hyperfine Swoop is commercially available and saving lives on multiple continents around the world, including limited resource settings in Africa and Asia where access to MRI was never before possible.
 Hyperfine went public in December 2021 and is listed on the NASDAQ under the ticker, $HYPR.

 Detect

-Dr. Rothberg launched Detect in partnership with consumer electronics veteran and now Detect CEO Hugo Barra at the outset of the Covid-19 pandemic with the goal of bringing pathogen testing into the home.
+Rothberg launched Detect in partnership with consumer electronics veteran and now Detect CEO Hugo Barra at the outset of the Covid-19 pandemic with the goal of bringing pathogen testing into the home.

 Detect’s first product is the FDA-authorized Detect Covid-19 Test, which they brought to market in 18 months from company founding.
 The customer reception and press coverage of the product has been overwhelmingly positive.